vicelab/slaer/README.md

 # The Machine Learning Approach

-Estimation of Fallowed Land with Classification and Regression Trees via Google Earth Engine.
+Estimation of fallowed land with Classification and Regression Trees via GEE.

 ## Data Collection